chcharcharlie/10XResearcher/prompt_instructions.md

           ```

       - IMMEDIATELY after finding a useful webpage (don't wait for subtask completion):
+        * PAUSE the browser workflow - do not continue browsing or clicking on more pages
         * Create a new file in the resources/ directory with an incremental filename (resource1.md, resource2.md, etc.)
         * At the top of the file, record the full URL and access date
         * Extract and store ALL potentially relevant sections for the ENTIRE research project, not just the current subtask